End of the Urban Sugaring Project

+Q – What is the minimum size to tap a tree?
 A – A maple tree should be at least 12 inches in diameter before tapping it.
 Larger trees can support multiple taps.
 For example, trees 21-27 inches in diameter can support 2 taps and trees greater than 27 inches in diameter can support 3 taps.

+Q – Can I tap the trees in the park?
 A – No, please remember that you can only tap your trees or trees that you have permission to tap.

+Q – Do you only accept sap from Sugar Maple trees?
 A – No, we will take the sap from any type of maple tree.
 You can get great syrup from a Silver or a Norway Maple, it just takes a bit more boiling.

 About the Urban Sugaring Project

 Launched in 2015, the Urban Sugaring Project allows maple tree owners to work together to produce syrup.
 Participants rent a kit (a bucket, tree tap, and instructions) for $10 (with a $10 deposit) and return the collected sap to a central location.
 The sap is pooled and boiled down by volunteers to syrup and redistributed back to the participants.
 Participants receive a share of the finished syrup based on how much sap they contributed.
-Every participant received a minimum amount of 250 ml to a maximum of 1 litre of syrup per tap.
+Every participant receives a minimum amount of 250 ml to a maximum of 1 litre of syrup per tap.

 To learn more about the project, please contact us by email.